CALL ME A CAB

 Ten Second Review

 Let's face it, you don't buy a Volkswagen Beetle if practicality is at the top of your agenda, so why not go the whole hog and opt for a soft top?
-The latest Beetle Cabriolet turns the style right up and looks a really great ownership proposition.
-It's everything its predecessor needed to be.
+The improved third generation Beetle Cabriolet we look at here is strong on style and looks a really great ownership proposition.
+If you want to make a statement, the fashionable Dune version will be tempting.

 Design and Build